 What are Placement Rights?

-Tanglin has a programme of Placement Rights, designed to offer accelerated access to a small percentage of places in exchange for a significant contribution to the school.
-Two forms of Placement Rights are available: Guaranteed Placement Right offers a guaranteed place at the school; Standard Placement Right places the nominee at the top of the relevant waiting list.
+Tanglin Trust School has a programme of Guaranteed Placement Rights, designed to offer accelerated access to a small percentage of places in exchange for a significant contribution to the school.
+Guaranteed Placement Rights offer a guaranteed place at the school.
+For more information, click here.

 What is the age requirement for students?